cgwire/kitsu/docs/getting-started-production/README.md

 Otherwise, the video is compressed to 1080P, and 30mbits/sec.

-Click on the "Attach preview" button, the explorer opens and lets you choose your file.
+Click on the "Attach preview" button, the explorer opens and lets you choose your file, or several files.

 ![attach preview](../img/getting-started/attach_preview.png)